cgcj0907/audit_template/README.md

 Finally, prepend /usr/local/texlive/YYYY/bin/PLATFORM to your PATH, e.g., /usr/local/texlive/2025/bin/x86_64-linux

-## Step 2:write your markdown file
+## Step 2: Write your markdown file
 * maybe you can use my finding-layout.md or use yours

-## Step 3:custom my content.md with your details, like your name, your_log.pdf,et.
+## Step 3: Custom my content.md with your details, like your name, your_log.pdf,et.

 ```markdown
 ---